Dog travel passport scheme.

 Firstly, please note that these regulations apply only to bringing up to five dogs, cats or ferrets into Italy.

 Regulations about pet travel can and do change frequently, and often without notice.
-Always check with your veterinarian, and with the website of the countries you are travelling to and from, well in advance of your journey.
+Always check with your veterinarian, and with the website of the countries you are traveling to and from, well in advance of your journey.

 In 2001, the European Union agreed the Pet Travel Scheme, whereby pet dogs, cats and ferrets could be allowed free entry into any EU country as long as the required documentation was in order.